lars-sh/parent/README.md

 `mvn clean` empties Mavens `target` directory

 `mvn install` compiles and packages your project.
 Afterwards the packaged artifacts are installed to your local repository.
-Use `mvn package` instead to compile and package without installing or `mvn compile` to compile only.
+Use `mvn verify` instead to compile and package without installing or `mvn compile` to compile only.

 `mvn site` runs additional reports on your project.
 Open `target/site/index.html` to check its results.